Koralm Tunnel

-Once complete, the Koralm Tunnel shall be Austria's longest railway tunnel, possessing a length of 32.9 km while running at depths of up to 1,250 m below ground.
-It comprises a pair of tunnels running in parallel, each capable of carrying a single railway track, which will be linked together every 500 metres.
+it is Austria's longest railway tunnel and runs at depths of up to 1,250 m below ground.
+It comprises a pair of tunnels running in parallel, each capable of carrying a single railway track, which are linked together every 500 metres.

+The Koralm Tunnel was officially opened on December 12, 2025, with regular service starting on the 14th.